yabinmeng/nosqlbench-build-docs/site/content/workload_definition/08_parsed_op_api.md

 - If the whole workload template provided does not include actual op templates **AND** a default driver is provided which can create synthetic op templates, it is given the raw workload template, incomplete as it is, and asked to provide op templates which have all normalization, naming, etc. already done.
-This is injected before the tag-filtering step.
+This is injected before the tag-filtering phase.
 - In any case that an actual non-zero list of op templates is provided and tag filtering removes them all, an error is thrown.
 - If, after tag filtering no op template are in the active list, an error is thrown.